|

 0 Comments

-I invite you to play with Abraham’s marble game to consciously activate the beliefs you want to live out of—or carry into just one situation that’s coming up.
+I invite you to play with Abraham’s marble game to consciously activate the beliefs you want to live out of in general—and to very specifically carry into your day or the one situation coming up.
 Love & blessings, Jaya |

 Categories